work-pritish/movie-mania/README.md

 ![alt text](https://cdn.freebiesupply.com/images/large/1x/streaming-web-app-concept-t37.jpg)

-### This is a machine learning based movie recommendation system which predicts the movies that a user might like based on their previously watched movie history and other users' reviews and ratings.
+#### This is a machine learning based movie recommendation system which predicts the movies that a user might like based on their previously watched movie history and other users' reviews and ratings.
 We have imbedded this system in a website called Movie Mania
-&nbsp;

 #### Technologies Used for website develoment:
   #### NodeJS     &nbsp;
   #### Express JS &nbsp;